egmontmika/egmontmika.com/content/blog/are-you-controversial.md

 Jesus was controversial.
 And he paid the price for what he stood up.

-As his follower, you hardly get away without it.
+As his follower, you hardly get away without.